 First, staying hydrated during any activity is important, and the hydration backpack (often known as Camelbak) will allow you to do so quickly so you don’t have to stop paddling for too long.
 Second, it eliminates the risk of dropping your water bottle or your cap.
 Finally, if your kayak/canoe doesn’t have a comfortable seat, it will act as a small cushion on your back!

 5. Be careful with your first aid kit

 For any outdoor activities, you need to carry a first aid kit, so the adventure does not turn into a nightmare from a small incident.
 When kayaking/canoeing, make sure you protect your first aid kit from being wet!

 7. Recharge your batteries

-Did you find these canoeing and kayaking tips helpful?
+Did you find these canoeing and kayaking tips for beginners helpful?
 Add this article to your Pinterest board: